homero272/CS-425/Assignments/01/Report.md

 ### Initial Review

 Looking at test's profile, the hottest function was `computePerimeter()`, which consumed the most time as well as was called the most.
-I

 ### Trying to make `computePerimeter()` go faster